 The SPCA is responsible for supporting the SA Police Service in enforcing legislation including but not limited to the Animal Protection Act and the Performing Animals Protection Act.

-The first SPCA in South Africa was started approximately 125 years ago, and today there are 94 SPCAs throughout South Africa, ranging from very small in size to very large.
+The first SPCA in South Africa was started approximately 125 years ago, and today there are over 80 SPCAs throughout South Africa, ranging from very small in size to very large.